LIVE YOUR DREAM

 Live Your Dream: Education & Training Awards for Women

-Presented annually, the Soroptimist Live Your Dream Award award is granted to two local women who provide the primary financial support for their families.
-The award supports their efforts to improve their education, skills, and employment prospects.
+Soroptimist's Live Your Dream Awards program is a unique education award for women who provide the primary financial support for their families.
+The Live Your Dream Awards give women the resources they need to improve their education, skills and employment prospects.

 2023 AWARD WINNERS